aditi741997/aditi741997.github.io/index.md

   * at Cryptographic Tools for Blockchains Workshop ([CTB](https://www.ctb-workshop.org/)): May 2025
   * at Bay Area Crypto Day: April 2025
   * at University of California, San Diego Theory Seminar: April 2025
-  * at University of Washington, Seattle Crypto Reading group: April 2025
+  * at University of Washington, Seattle Crypto Reading Group: April 2025

 - Accountable Multi-Signatures with Constant Size Public Keys
   * at Public Key Cryptography Conference (PKC): May 2025